Musicals101.com

 b.
 1838 (London, UK) - d.
 April 11, 1905 (New York City)

-Beginning in 1878 with The Mulligan Guards' Picnic, these shows starring Harrigan & Hart were the most popular musical productions on Broadway.
-Braham's catchy melodies and Harrigan's humorous topical lyrics were sung in every working class tavern and parlor in the city, including "The Babies On Our Block," "Paddy Murphy's Home," "John Reilly's Always Dry" and the ever popular "Mulligan Guard."
+Beginning in 1878 with The Mulligan Guards' Picnic, these shows starring Harrigan & Hart were among the most popular musical productions on Broadway.
+Braham's catchy melodies and Harrigan's humorous topical lyrics were sung in every working class tavern and middle class parlor in the city, including such titles as "The Babies On Our Block," "Paddy Murphy's Home," "John Reilly's Always Dry" and the ever popular "Mulligan Guard."
 Harrigan married Braham's daughter Annie in 1876.
 Harrigan and Braham remained close after their theatrical collaboration ended in the 1890s.
 Braham was conducting the orchestra at Wallack's Theatre at the time of his death at age 67.
+Many of his songs were featured in the short-lived Broadway musical Harrigan and Hart (1985)

 Broderick, Matthew